-The table below provides information with respect to options to purchase shares of the Company's Common Stock exercised in fiscal 1995 and the value of unexercised options granted in prior years under the Option Plan to the named executive officers in the Summary Compensation Table and held by them as of December 31, 1995.
+The table on the next page provides information with respect to options to purchase shares of the Company's Common Stock exercised in fiscal 1996 and the value of unexercised options granted in prior years under the Key Employee Stock Option Plan ("Option Plan") to the named executive officers in the Summary Compensation Table and held by them as of December 31, 1996.
+No options were granted in fiscal 1996 to any of the named Executive Officers.
+The Company has no compensation plan under which Stock Appreciation Rights (SARs) are granted.